smartdevicelink/sdl_evolution/proposals/NNNN-SDLInterfaceManager.md

 2. The currently displayed view on the manager's window is passed to the view parser method (more on that later)
 3. If the window's current view is setting a preferred focus view (ie, the view that should be initially focused as per the tvOS spec) it is moved to the front of the parsed focusable views list.
 This could be used by the OEM haptic engine, if so desired.
 4. This method recursively crawls through the entire view hierarchy in a fashion similar to the tvOS focus engine.
 It will identify every view that should be focusable as per Apple's available focus flags.
+5. This is the defined interface protocol.
+This is the interface that implementations would expect to interact with.
+In this example the HapticInterfaceManager implements this interface, but any class (currently in SDL, or added later) could take over this responsibility without integrations needing to change or be broken.

 ## Potential downsides